 Lasso.Security MCP Gateway: Competitive Analysis

-Lasso.Security entered the MCP gateway market with an open-source approach, releasing their gateway under the MIT license.
+Lasso.Security entered the MCP gateway market with an open-source approach, releasing its gateway under the MIT license.
 This model appeals to security-conscious teams seeking code transparency and customization capabilities.

 Performance and Latency